ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 additionally,i created a modelproject name ProjectVM.cs in the viewmodel and modify andinstall microsoft.aspnetcore.mvcviewfeatures .

-I modify the code in productcontroller.
+I modify the code in productcontroller. then i comment out the upsert post method.